moonwell-fi/moonwell-contracts-v2/docs/GUIDELINES.md

 Moonwell uses
 [Forge Proposal Simulator](https://github.com/solidity-labs-io/forge-proposal-simulator/)
-to simplify governance proposals and ensure that any changes made to the protocol are rigorously tested before implementation.
+to simplify governance proposals and ensure that any changes made to the protocol are rigorously tested before implementation and easy to review.
 Any updates to the protocol must go through a governance proposal and can only be applied after community approval.
 Refer to [Governance](./governance/CONTRIBUTING.md) for guidance on how to create a proposal once you have a Pull Request ready.

 ## Pull requests